Voyager 1, the most distant spacecraft from Earth, has reached a new milestone in its quest to leave the Solar System.

 "When Voyager was launched, the space age itself was only 20 years old, so there was no basis to know that spacecraft could last so long," he told BBC News.

-"We had no idea how far we would have to travel to get outside the Solar System.
+"We had no idea how far we would have to travel to get outside.
 We now know that in roughly five years, we should be outside for the first time."

 Voyager 1 was launched on 5 September 1977, and its sister spacecraft, Voyager 2, on 20 August 1977.